goto40/self-dsl/docs/xtext_eclipse.md

 # Xtext and Eclipse

-Xtext is integrated in Eclispe.
+Xtext is integrated in Eclipse.
 To run this tutorial (using Xtext) you need to install Eclipse with the appropriate plugins.